pyOpenSci/software-peer-review/partners/scientific-communities.md

    list your community along with all affiliated packages that have successfully undergone our review process.
 You can add descriptive text and graphics and branding to the page as you wish.

-**Packaging Support**
+### Packaging Support

 Our vibrant community is filled with experts in the Python packaging space.
-A partnership with us means that you will always have support if you run into issues with packaging.
+A partnership with us means that you will always have support if you run into Python packaging issues.

-**Coming in 2024**
+### Future work

+We are currently working on several items to improve our review process and followup activities with package maintainers including:.

-1. Access to metric dashboards for all accepted packages in the ecosystem.
+- Collecting metrics and will be creating small dashboards that track package health for all accepted packages in our ecosystem.
+- Working on a bot adapted from the JOSS bot that will streamline the editorial process for peer review.

 ## Partnership benefits to the broader scientific community

 The benefits for the broader scientific Python community include:

-- We have broad reach across the entire scientific Python ecosystem which will allow us to promote your community and associated packages.
+- We have broad reach across the entire scientific Python ecosystem which allows us to promote your community and associated packages.
 - We have a broad view across all domains within the scientific Python ecosystem which will help us to identify overlap of package functionality across domains and potentially aggregate efforts in the future as it makes sense (i.e., if a maintainer needs to step down).
 - We offer an established peer review process will help enforce standardization of scientific Python packaging and best practices across the ecosystem.
 Our volunteer-lead peer review process has been operating since 2019.